PirinenAO/LAN-analyzer/README.md

 You can also give "quick" as a command-line argument, to get a quick scan and overview.

 Unauthorized scanning of networks that you do not own or have explicit permission to scan is generally considered unethical and may be illegal.
-So DON'T use this in networks you don't own.
+So DON'T use this program in networks you don't own.